Jan 15, 2025

 What vehicle expenses are tax deductible?

-• Interest on money borrowed to buy a motor vehicle: You can deduct the interest you paid on your motor vehicle loan if you use the car to earn a business income.
+- Interest on money borrowed to buy a motor vehicle: you can deduct the interest you paid on your motor vehicle loan if you use the car to earn a business income.

-• Leasing costs: if you lease your vehicle, those costs can be a deduction if the vehicle was purchased for the purpose of earning a business income.
+- Maintenance and repairs: if you lease your vehicle, those costs can be a deduction if the vehicle was purchased for the purpose of earning a business income.

 How do I claim car expenses on my tax return?